 Broken Foot, Sore Knee, or Sprained Ankle?
 No Excuses!
-You can still get a great workout.
+You can still get in a great workout.

 A few weeks ago my boyfriend broke his foot, leaving him to hobble around on crutches.
 Needless to say, this seriously interrupted his exercise routine!
 Rather than become deconditioned, we made adjustments to the exercise routine.

 Looking on the bright side, there are a few benefits (if you can call them that!) to walking on crutches.
 Walking with crutches is more cardio-intensive than walking on your own two feet, i.e. a 150 lb. person on crutches burns approximately 340 calories per hour, versus an able 150 lb. person walking at a moderate 3 mph (walking-the-dog) pace, burns about 225 calories/hour.

 Other cardio workouts include the rowing machine (otherwise known as the ‘erg’) - if you are not able to use your leg/foot, you can use the seat in a stable position and row with the upper body to get the heart pumping.
 Perhaps your gym has an upper body ergometer at the gym which is basically a bicycle for the arms.

 Once you get over the initial soreness, the crutches actually help build abdominal and upper body strength.
 To strengthen the forearms and wrists for grasping the crutches with more strength, try wrist curls/extensors.
 Also, did you know that there is a full body strength correlation between grip strength and the rest of the body?
 Take advantage!

 Wrist curls/extensors are performed holding dumbbells.
 Stabilize the forearm on a bench or chair and perform a few sets of 20 palm up, then 20 palm down.
 You will need more weight for the palm up variety.